grygy/pv217-microservices-materials/03/README.md

 From this file, Quarkus can generate Java classes that can be used in your application.
 To generate the classes use `mvn compile`.

+## State of the project

+We have two services - `passenger-service` and `flight-service`.

+- `flight-service` is a REST service that provides CRUD operations for flights.
+You already know this service from the previous lectures.
+Runs on port `8079`.
+- `passenger-service` is a REST service that provides CRUD operations for passengers and get new notifications.
+Also, it provides a gRPC interface to notify passenger about flight cancellation.
+Runs on port `8078`.

 ## Tasks

 ### 1. Add OpenAPI specification